Promoting Pollinators: Gardens for Butterflies and Native Plants

 - iNaturalist: A joint initiative by the California Academy of Sciences and the National Geographic Society, iNaturalist is a popular nature app that helps you identify plants and animals.
 Connect with a community of scientists and naturalists to deepen your understanding of nature.
 Your observations contribute to research-quality data.

 - The Pollinator Partnership: This nonprofit focuses on education and actions that benefit native pollinators, especially bees.
 The website also links to numerous other resources.

 - Ladybird Johnson Wildflower Center: Offers an extensive database on native plant species and comprehensive information on pollinator gardening, local plant sources, and more.

-- www.npsot.org.
-Website of the Native Plant Society of Texas – Houston Chapter.
-Includes a PDF of the “Native Plant Guide” for species of wildflowers, grasses, and ferns native to our area.
+- Native Plant Society of Texas – Houston Chapter: Features a PDF guide on species of wildflowers, grasses, and ferns native to the Texas area.

 Visit Native Plant Society of Texas